Chef (2014 film): Cast

-Musician Gary Clark Jr, Franklin Barbecue owner Aaron Franklin and general manager Benji Jacob cameo as themselves.
+Musician Gary Clark Jr., Franklin Barbecue owner Aaron Franklin, and general manager Benjamin Jacob make cameo appearances as themselves.
+Veteran Miami Cuban musician Jose Caridad Hernandez "Perico" appears as Inez Casper's father and Percy's grandfather ("Abuelito").

 Production

 Development

-Jon Favreau, the writer, director and star of Chef, wrote the film's script in about two weeks.
+Jon Favreau; the writer, director, and star of Chef; wrote the film's script in about two weeks.
 He had long wanted to make a film about food and chefs, and felt that the subject was suited to a small-scale independent film rather than a big-budget production.
-He cited Jiro Dreams of Sushi, Eat Drink Man Woman and Big Night as inspirations for creating a food-centric film.
+He cited Jiro Dreams of Sushi, Eat Drink Man Woman, and Big Night as inspirations for creating a food-centric film.

 The script was semi-autobiographical, incorporating parts of Favreau's life into the main character, such as being a father while having a busy career and coming from a "broken home".
 Favreau also drew a comparison between his career as a director and Carl's career as a chef; he stepped down from directing major studio films to go "back to basics" and create Chef on a smaller budget, much like Carl's resignation from a popular restaurant to work in a food truck.

 Favreau contacted Roy Choi, a restaurateur who created the Kogi Korean BBQ food truck, to serve as a consultant on the film; Choi was eventually promoted to co-producer.
 While the film was in pre-production, Favreau shadowed Choi in his restaurants and worked as part of Choi's kitchen crew after training at a culinary school.
 Choi oversaw the menus prepared for the film and created the Cuban sandwiches that form a central part of the storyline.

 Casting

 In addition to Favreau, the first actors cast in main roles were Sofía Vergara, John Leguizamo and Bobby Cannavale.
 To prepare for his role as Martin the line cook, Leguizamo spent time working as an actual line cook at The Lion in the West Village.
-It was announced that Robert Downey, Jr.—whom Favreau had previously directed in two Iron Man films—had joined the cast in May 2013.
+It was announced that Robert Downey Jr.—whom Favreau had previously directed in two Iron Man films—had joined the cast in May 2013.
 Scarlett Johansson and Dustin Hoffman were cast later that month.
 Favreau felt the casting was one of the film's biggest successes, which provided him with "a tremendous amount of confidence"; in particular, he was impressed by Emjay Anthony, who was ten years old at the time of filming.

 Filming

 Principal photography of the film began in July 2013 in Los Angeles.
 Subsequent filming took place in Miami, Austin and New Orleans—cities that Favreau chose to work into the story because they all "possess a rich food and music culture".
-Filming locations in Miami included the Versailles restaurant, the Fontainebleau Hotel, and the Cuban restaurant Hoy Como Ayer in Little Havana.
+Filming locations in Miami included the Versailles restaurant, the Fontainebleau Hotel, and the Cuban nightclub Hoy Como Ayer in Little Havana.
 In New Orleans, some scenes were filmed at Café du Monde in the city's French Quarter.